psphang/first_aid_tracker/DEPLOYMENT_GUIDE.md

 1.  **Make Local Code Changes:**
     *   Open your project files in the `E:/geminiCLI/first_aid_tracker` directory using your preferred code editor.
     *   Make all the necessary modifications to your Python (`.py`), JavaScript (`.js`), HTML (`.html`), CSS (`.css`), or any other relevant files.
+    *   For example, you might have:
+        *   Added sequence numbering to item lists in `static/app.js`.
+        *   Implemented a download endpoint for `first_aid_kit.json` in `main.py`.
+        *   Adjusted styling in `static/styles.css` for consistent table views.
     *   Save all your changes.

 2.  **Navigate to Your Project Directory:**